vortexegg/gnet-insights-dataset/docs/index.md

 ### 1. Overall insight stats and publication dates

-The dataset contains 615 insight posts.
+The dataset contains a total of 615 insight posts.
 These posts cover a range of publication dates from December 31st, 2019 to May 5th, 2024.
 This end date is the date when the dataset was last updated by scraping the GNET Research website.

 ***Summary statistics: Insights published per year***